What Is Consumer Psychology?

 Consumer psychology is concerned with how consumers relate to the goods or services offered by various businesses and organizations.
 As a consumer psychologist, you might help a corporation understand how consumers react to an advertising campaign or find ways to help consumers make informed buying choices.
 Consumer psychologists complete these tasks by gathering information through experiments, focus groups and surveys, then examining their data and drawing conclusions about consumer behavior.

 Some consumer psychologists work in the academic realm as professors and researchers, while others hold positions as advertisers, marketing researchers or consultants for private businesses and government agencies.
 The amount of education you'd need varies, depending on your career goals.
 Research and teaching positions at universities usually require that the candidate hold a Ph.D., although you could find work as a research assistant if you held a master's degree.
-You also might find entry-level positions in advertising, marketing, sales or management if you held either a bachelor's or master's degree.
+You also might find entry-level positions in advertising, marketing, sales or management if you hold either a bachelor's or master's degree.
 If you're looking for a position or want to see the types of positions consumer psychologists apply for, you might visit the Society for Consumer Psychology's website.